Creamy Chicken Poblano Pepper Soup

 • Preheat the oven to 425 degrees.

-• Season the poblano pepper and chicken with the canola oil, half the salt and pepper and put onto a baking sheet lined with foil.
+• Season the poblano pepper and chicken with the vegetable oil, half the salt and pepper and put onto a baking sheet lined with foil.

-• Roast for 25-30 minutes or until charred peppers and cooked through chicken.
+• Roast for 25-30 minutes or until the peppers are charred and chicken is cooked through.

 • While the food is roasting start the soup by adding in the butter and flour into a large stockpot.